zesterer/nilts-oldish/README.md

 ### I want to donate and support development

 No you don't.
 There are people dying all over the world because they can't get access to clean drinking water and fulfill their basic human needs.
 There are people working under conditions that amount to little more than slavery simply to keep their families alive.
 If you want to help make me happy, donate some money to a reputable charity who will actually change things.
 I don't need money, but there are many people in this world who do.

+### Credits

+There are many people who have aided me in development on Nilts, and no doubt this list will grow as I develop further.
+Here are just a few:

+- A certain Quint Thrithe
+- The many people I've asked questions to on IRC (##c++, ##opengl, ##c, etc.)